 Term Used Explanation Greenfield Site Land which has not been developed before, usually but not always agricultural or natural land.
 Sites may also be considered greenfield if they have been unused for a period of time and the previous use has "returned to nature".
 Agricultural and forestry buildings and residential gardens are also categorised as greenfield.
 Gypsies and Travellers As defined in Planning Policy for Traveller Sites (August 2015) Habitat Regulations Assessment (HRA) The Habitat Regulation Assessment forms part of the Local Plan evidence base.
 The Habitat Regulation Assessment is a statutory requirement under the Conservation (Natural Habitats) (Amendment) (England and Wales) Regulations 2006.
-An HRA is required for a plan or project which, either alone or in combination with other plans or projects is likely to have a significant effect on the integrity of a European site (one that forms part of the Natura 2000 (N2K) network), plus Ramsar sites (collectively international sites').
+An HRA is required for a plan or project which, either alone or in combination with other plans or projects is likely to have a significant effect on the integrity of a European site (one that forms part of the Natura 2000 (N2K) network), plus Ramsar sites (collectively 'international sites').
 Hamlet A small village which does not have a development boundary.
 Heritage Asset Heritage Assets include Listed Buildings, Scheduled Ancient Monuments and Historic Parks and Gardens.
-Highway Authority (The) The authority with responsibility for highways matters this is Essex County Council for local roads and National Highways for strategic roads.
-National Highways (formerly Highways England and before that the Highways Agency) National body with authority over the trunk road network; operates, maintains and improves England's motorways and major A roads.
+Highway Authority (The) The authority with responsibility for highways matters this is Essex County Council for local roads and Highways England National Highways (MM2) for strategic roads.
+Highways England National Highways (MM2) (formerly Highways England and before that the Highways Agency) National body with authority over the trunk road network; operates, maintains and improves England's motorways and major A roads.
 In the District those roads are the A120 and A12.
 Housing Density The number of dwellings proposed to be accommodated on a set unit of land.
+Urban areas tend to have higher densities than rural areas.
 Housing Supply The amount of housing (new dwellings) the local authority will supply over the plan period.
 This is split into a 15-year housing supply and a shorter term 5-year housing supply.
 The 5-year supply has to be reviewed annually and include an additional 5% buffer.
 Impact Assessment An assessment required to demonstrate what impact a proposed retail development may have on any particular town, district or local centre.
 Different assessment thresholds apply.
 Important Hedgerow A hedgerow meeting the criteria set out in the Hedgerow Regulations 1997.